Megan Maack (formerly Donnell), Director and CEO

 Isobel Lindley, Communications Manager

-Isobel is a strategic communications and marketing leader with over 17 years' experience in the not-for-profit sector lifting brand awareness and revenue.
+Isobel is a strategic communications and marketing leader with over 17 years of experience in the not-for-profit sector lifting brand awareness, supporting programs and generating revenue.

 Maria Twigg, Project Manager